po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Develop/01_bubble-sort/README.md

 ## Notes to the Interviewee

 The bubble sort algorithm is a more common sorting algorithm one may receive in a technical interview.
-It is easier to grasp than some other algorithms and allows the interviewee to not only implement a solution, but a
+It is easier to grasp than some other algorithms and allows the interviewee to not only implement a solution, but also consider ways to optimize the solution.

+Take a moment to assess the question being asked and restate it to the interviewer to ensure that you understand the expectations.

 ## Solutions